gardener/test-infra/docs/tests/gardener-default.md

 - release host cluster

 This tesflow can be configured to test different shoot flavors and test scenarios.
-The configuration is wrapped by the testrunner and github bot to ease the configuration and set necessecary defaults for specific instlaltions and use cases.
+The configuration is wrapped by the testrunner and github bot to ease the configuration and set necessecary defaults for specific installations and use cases.
 ```golang
 // Config is used to render a default gardener test
 type Config struct {